 If a patient has no cancer still remaining in the breast at the time of surgery, they will generally be recommended to continue to receive trastuzumab with or without pertuzumab every 3 weeks until completion of 1 year of therapy (11 to 14 doses).
 However, if a patient is found to have cancer still remaining in the breast at the time of surgery, they will generally be recommended to receive ado-trastuzumab emtansine every 3 weeks for 14 doses.

-Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
-It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
+Immunotherapy uses the body's natural defenses to fight cancer by improving your immune system’s ability to attack cancer cells.
 The following drug can be used in combination with neoadjuvant chemotherapy for treatment of inflammatory breast cancer that is triple negative.

-- Pembrolizumab (Keytruda).
+Pembrolizumab (Keytruda).
 This is a type of immunotherapy that is approved by the FDA to treat high-risk, early-stage, triple-negative breast cancer in combination with chemotherapy before surgery.
-It could then continue to be given alone following surgery.
+It then is given alone following surgery.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin rashes, flu-like symptoms, diarrhea, and weight changes.
 Other severe but less common side effects can also occur.
 Talk with your doctor about possible side effects of the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.